 Every time you take a test, you register your unique barcode.
 This process links you to your test sample and collects your contact details.

 You don’t need to create an account to do this but, if you do, your details are saved.

 To register, you provide your name, gender, date of birth, ethnic group, recent travel details, email address, mobile phone number and home address, plus details of any Covid symptoms.

 Is extra parking available for students who do not feel comfortable taking public transport?
 Is it free of charge?

-Parking charges on campus are suspended during the national lockdown.
-The Sport Centre car park is currently closed, but car parking is available in other nearby car parks on campus.
+Parking charges on campus are suspended.
+Car parking is available in car parks on campus near Bramber House.